SassyxD/IPA2025-Final/LOG.md

 - Next: Implement Part 1 changes (dispatcher parsing in `ipa2024_final.py` to support method and IP selection, and stronger error messages).
 Will commit each code change with conventional commit messages and append progress here.

+- 2025-10-25  -- Implemented dynamic method selection + router IP handling
+	- Files changed: `ipa2024_final.py`, `restconf_final.py`, `netconf_final.py`
+	- Summary: Added a small persistent state (state.json) to remember whether the student chose Restconf or Netconf via messages like `/66070123 restconf`.
+Updated dispatcher parsing to accept messages with optional router IP (10.0.15.61-65) and commands.
+Modified RESTCONF and NETCONF modules so router IP can be passed at runtime.
+	- Notes / problems: Needed to change netconf module to create a fresh manager per call (ncclient).
+This will require ncclient and xmltodict available in the environment to actually connect; locally those modules are not present in this workspace and will show lint/import errors until dependencies are installed in the runtime environment.
+	- Next: Implement Part 2 tasks (ansible motd, showrun improvements, and netmiko motd support).
+Will commit each subsequent change and log it here.

 -- End of entry